fenago/intro-ruby/lab_guides/Lab_8.md

 Exercise 8.02: Creating a Basic Exception Logger
 ------------------------------------------------

-In this exercise, we will use the zero-division example from *Chapter 7*, *Ruby Gems* to demonstrate the usage of log levels:
+In this exercise, we will use the zero-division example from *Lab 7*, *Ruby Gems* to demonstrate the usage of log levels:

 1. Import the `logger` class by using the `require`